GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 ## Updating git submodules

-This repo utilizies git submodules.
+This repo utilizes git submodules.
 This repo should typically be included in your application repo as a submodule as well.
-Run the following commands to make sure that all submodules are properly populated. `git clone` does not populate submodules by default.
+Run the following commands to make sure that all submodules are properly populated (`git clone` does not populate submodules by default).

 ```shell
 git submodule sync --recursive